Coronavirus (COVID-19) – Support for businesses inc. Business Rates and Grants

 Support for businesses from the D2N2 Growth Hub

+The D2N2 Growth Hub is available to support businesses with recovery, growth, productivity and sustainability.
 If you would like to speak to a business adviser about any other query not answered on this page, contact the D2N2 Growth Hub enquiry line on 0333 0069178 (lines are open 9am to 5pm Monday to Friday) or complete an online enquiry form.

 Nottingham Jobs is the city council’s one stop service for people who are unemployed or looking for work.
 In partnership with the local Department for Works & Pensions (DWP) Job Centres, we can offer you one-to-one support over the phone or by email.
 During the Coronavirus outbreak, we are focused on recruitment to the following vital sectors; Health and Social Care, Retail, Logistics and Driving.